iameo/iameo-blog-src/content/articles/2023-06-27-HTTPS_moving_on_from_HTTP.md

 ![https enabled](/images/emvoip.png "HTTPS enabled")

-### Challanges
+### Challenges

-- subsequent to purchasing and adding a new zone in my DNS manager dashboard I could not access my site nor check its DNS information on Let's Debug showed me this:
+- after purchasing and adding a new zone in my DNS manager dashboard I could not access my site nor check its DNS information on Let's Debug showed me this:

 ---
 > NoRecords FATAL<br>